btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Apps.md

 ![Dont-muck-markup](../img/Dont-muck-markup.png)

-Just chose where you want to insert the pay button in, and the problem should be solved.
+Simply choose where you want to insert the pay button, and the problem should be solved.

 If the same problem occurs with other CMS, please check that the text editor does not add `<br>` tags automatically in the HTML code of your post.